What are some pro tips for using Classcraft?

 There is no “one size fits all” answer to this question: It really depends on your students and on how much time you spend with them every week.

 Ideally, your students should reach Level 10 to 13 by the end of the school year.
 This means that if you’re playing for a standard school year, your students should level up 1.5 times during any given month.
-With the regular settings, a student must earn 1,300 Experience Points (XP) to level up, but this may vary depending on several factors, such as Multi-Class.
+With the regular settings, a student must earn 1,300 Experience Points (XP) to level up, but this may vary depending on several factors.
 On average, they should receive:

 |Week (standard, 4-week month)||500 XP|